nialloc9/securing-apollo-federated-applications/README.md

-# resource limiting
+# Resource limiting
-An example of using differant technologies to to handle resource limiting a federated graphql API using [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
+An example of using differant technologies to handle resource limiting a federated graphql API using [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
 Depth limiting and amount limiting are used with both examples but graphql-validation-complexity is used with one and graphql-cost-analysis is used with the other for complexity limiting.
-This is to compare the 2.
+This is to compare the two.
 Both of these can be used with directives but since apollo does not support this on the federated gateway then finding a way to do this is imperitive.

 After research and working with both complexity limiting libraries it is concluded that graphql-cost-analysis and graphql-validation-complexity can be used without directives but graphql-cost-analysis is significantly more flexible using a cost map.
 This allows us to define a complexity map on the gateway against our schema.